 If you think you might be pregnant, or you’re not sure whether the symptoms you’re feeling are pregnancy-related, we can help.
-This quick online questionnaire will help you determine whether or not you’re experiencing the early signs of pregnancy.
+This quick online pregnancy quiz will help you determine whether or not you’re experiencing the early signs of pregnancy.

 Question 1: Are you using birth control?